Illustration by Jim Cooke

 To get it working again, console repairmen usually replace the power supply.
 Then, they will take the console apart, sterilise it with an ultrasonic cleaner and put it back together.

 How do gamers prevent this disgusting and traumatic scenario?
 PS4s should be stored in the open, where they have enough airflow for breathing.
 They should also be stored higher up, so roaches have a hard time climbing to them.
-And of course, you should keep your dang apartment clean.
+And of course, you should keep your house/apartment/unit clean.